brandonyuanCS/canvas2calendar/documentation/potential-tech-debt.md

 This document tracks known technical debt, incomplete features, and potential improvements identified during the migration from a centralized server architecture to a local-first Chrome Extension model.

+One important thing to consider: if we get (A LOT) of active users, the first rate limit we will hit is w/ the google tasks API

 ---

 ## 🔴 High Priority